Multi-Level Graph Sketches via Single-Level Solvers: Multi-Level Approximation Algorithms

-If the input graph is planar then instead of using Algorithm~\ref{ALG:Subsetwise} we can use the algorithm provided by Klein~\cite{Klein06} to compute a subsetwise spanner for the set of levels we get from the rounding up algorithm.
+If the input graph is planar then we can use the algorithm provided by Klein~\cite{Klein06} to compute a subsetwise spanner for the set of levels we get from the rounding up algorithm.
 The polynomial time algorithm in~\cite{Klein06} has constant approximation ratio, assuming that the stretch factor is constant.
-Hence, we have the following Corollary.
+Hence, we have the following corollary.

-\begin{corollary} Let $G(V,E)$ be a weighted planar graph with \textit{terminals}, $T_{\ell} \subseteq T_{\ell-1} \subseteq \ldots \subseteq T_1 \subseteq V$.
-Let $t>1$ be a constant, and suppose the level cost function is $g(i)=i$.
-Then there exists polynomial time, constant approximation (independent of the number of levels) for the optimal multi-level $t$-spanner problem. \end{corollary}
+\begin{corollary} Let $G(V,E)$ be a weighted planar graph with $T_{\ell} \subset \dots \subset T_1 \subset V$ given.
+Let $\eps>0$, and let $A,B$ be as in \cref{EQN:Gamma,EQN:q} assuming uniform edge costs.
+Using the planar subsetwise spanner construction of \cite{Klein06} as a subroutine, \cref{ALG:composite} yields an $ABO(\eps^{-4})$--approximation to the MLCTS problem when the constraint requires computing a multiplicative $(1+\eps)$--spanner.
+The algorithm runs in $O(\frac{|T_1|\log |T_1|}{\eps})$ time. \end{corollary} The proof of this corollary follows from combining the guarantee of Klein with the bound of \cref{THM:RoundingUp}.

+Using the approximation algorithm for subsetwise spanners for arbitrary graphs of the previous section, we obtain the following.